 Jessi D. Hill

-Guest Director.
+Guest Director/The Tempest.
 Jessi is a theatre director based in New York City.
-She has been a director in professional training programs at Yale School of Drama, Juilliard, The Eugene O’Neill Theatre Center, Fordham University, Long Island University, Powerhouse/NY Stage & Film, NYU/Tisch, Strasberg, CAP21, The Atlantic School, Playwrights Horizons Theatre School, Hunter College and others.
+She has been a director in professional training programs at Yale School of Drama, Juilliard, the Eugene O’Neill Theatre Center, Fordham University, Long Island University, Powerhouse/NY Stage & Film, NYU/Tisch, Strasberg, CAP21, The Atlantic School, Playwrights Horizons Theatre School, Hunter College and others.
 She has recently directed plays in various stages of development or production at New York Theatre Workshop, The Public Theater/Joe’s Pub, The Playwrights’ Center, Primary Stages, Labyrinth, The Women’s Project, 59E59, The New Group, Ensemble Studio Theatre, Rattlestick, terraNOVA Collective, Culture Project, The Acting Company, The Barrow Group, PS122, Abingdon, Baruch Performing Arts Center, New Dramatists, The Lark, The Playwrights Realm, New Georges, Naked Angels, The Wild Project, and others.
 Her work has been seen internationally in Edinburgh, London, New Zealand, Berlin and Hamburg.
 MFA: Yale.
 Member SDC.
 Current projects: www.jessidhill.com

 Community & Educational Outreach Director.
 An actor, teacher, and director, Tia earned her BFA in theater performance from Virginia Commonwealth University and her MFA from NYU TISCH Graduate Acting Department.
 She serves as Faculty for The Cornelia Connelly Center, The Professional Performing Arts High School, and The DreamYard Project, directing their Bronx Acting Ensemble and their Shakespeare Ensemble.
 She also assists at the NYU Tisch graduate acting program.
 For the last five years, Tia has also been a teaching artist for The Public Theater through their Midsummer Day's Camp, The Mobile Unit, and Public Works program.
 Tia leads the Mighty Quinn's educational outreach programs, oversees Shakespeare Academy's Alumni Company, and forges strong community and artistic partnerships to foster diverse opportunities not only for the Alumni Company but also for theater artists in Stratford and the surrounding communities of Fairfield County.